These extra thick and chewy, buttery gluten free blondies with white chocolate chips even have that crackly top everyone loves.

 If you're not a fan of white chocolate or butterscotch chips, just make up the difference with the one you do like.

-Likewise, if you like nuts, replace half of the baking chips with a tender variety like pecans or walnuts.
+If you like nuts, replace half of the baking chips with a tender variety like pecans or walnuts.
+Just be sure that whatever mix-ins you add, they will complement the buttery, brown sugar flavor of blondies.

 FAQs